curtywang/csula-ee3445-final-project/README.md

 Another useful setting is increasing the code and content font sizes.
 To do so, go to *Settings* in the *Menu bar*, then the *JupyterLab Theme* submenu, followed by either *Increase Code Font Size* or *Increase Content Font Size*.
 Repeat this step until the content and code sizes are to your desiring.

 ## Getting acquainted with job submission on Intel DevCloud for oneAPI

-Each component has its own folder with a cn_README.md (right-click -> Open with -> Markdown Preview).

 Now that you are familiar with JupyterLab go ahead and go into the `c1_intro_parallel_computing` folder on the left pane.